IBM/aspera-cli/docs/README.erb.md

 - If `http` or `https` is used
 - The local port number (default 443 for HTTPS, 80 for HTTP)
-- The **base path**, i.e. the path under which requests are received, if a reverse proxy is used this can be used to route.
+- The **base path**, that is, the path under which requests are received, if a reverse proxy is used this can be used to route.

 ### Image and video thumbnails